D-u-s-t-i-n/School_District_Analysis/README.md

 # Challenge Questions:
 After replacing the reading and math scores, answer the following questions:
 ## 1. How is the district summary affected?
-  - The average math scores went down from 79.0 to 78.9.
+  - The average math scores went down from 78.99 to 78.93.
-  - The average reading scores remained fixed at 81.9.
+  - The average reading scores went down from 81.88 to 81.86.
   - % passing math went down from 75% to 74%.
-  - % passing reading remaiend fixed at 86%.
+  - % passing reading went down from 86% to 85%.
   - Overall passing went down from 65% to 64%.

 ## 2. How is the school summary affected?